This event may be recorded for possible video production and distribution.

 Entries made and paid for are prohibited from being sold, bartered, or given away without the expressed written consent of a tournament official.

 All Entries Are Final!
-Any entry that will not be used will be offered at face value to a waiting list of teams/anglers on a first-come-first-serve basis.
+Any entry that will not be used will be offered at face value to a waiting list of teams/anglers.
 No “scalping” will be allowed.
 If it is discovered that any time a team has/had attempted to scalp or sell their entry for profit, they will automatically be disqualified and refunded their entry fee, less a $200 administrative processing charge only IF a replacement team can be secured.
-THIS EVENT IS CAPPED AT 50, 2 PERSON TEAMS
+THIS EVENT IS CAPPED AT 50, 3 PERSON TEAMS plus up to 10 promotional entries.

 1. This is an optional 2 day elimination event.
 Only the top 4 finishing teams will have the option to compete on day 2.
 At the conclusion of day 1, the top 4 finishing teams will be given 2 options.
 Option 1: The 4 top finishing teams must unanimously agree to split the top 4 place prize money equally and thereby conclude the event after day 1, or, Option 2: All or some of top 4 finishing teams agree to fish and compete on day 2 for 1st, 2nd, 3rd and/or 4th place positions and cash prize awards.
 If option 2 is elected, teams start day 2 with zero weight and must follow the tournament rules as published.